Anish-Sethi-12122/py-dbms-cli/README.md

 - **Persistent config**
   - Stored safely in an OS-appropriate runtime directory
 - **Session config**
-  - Runtime overrides without touching disk
+  - Runtime config system that persists as a setting for the active connection, resets everytime.
 - **Query-level overrides**
   - Flags like `--expand` override the session-config value.